Jmathews17/Jenna-blog/src/content/pages/about.md

 I'm Jenna, a university student who is easily fascinated and chronically curious.

-Either way, it was an agonizing process to figure out what I wanted to do with my life; everything piqued my interest!
+Thus, it was an agonizing process to figure out what I wanted to do with my life; everything piqued my interest!
 I'd considered nearly a dozen wildly varying majors, and have already switched it twice, but I think I've finally settled.
 Besides, one's future career doesn't necessarily bear any loyalty to one's college degree!

 Even so, was a tragic day indeed to declare a single course of study, feeling like I had to leave behind all my other passions...

 ![Toys](/assets/aleksandr-ledogorov-g-jjy-yv_da-unsplash.jpg "Toys")